InnoScript-Software-House/agritechpos-desktop/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App And Electron JS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Electron JS]https://www.electronjs.org/docs/latest

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm start` for open desktop app [window, Mac, Linux]
+### `npm run watch` to build and generate react web app to build folder

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.